 Regardless of the size or nature of a company, all businesses are under the constant threat of cyber crime.
 However, that doesn’t mean the level of risk is the same across the board.
 Due to the large amount of sensitive data financial institutions possess, they tend to be high-value targets for hackers.

-At one time, all that was needed to keep cyber threats at bay were a few standard cybersecurity measures like installing a firewall and antivirus software.
+At one time, all that was needed to keep cyber threats at bay were a few standard cybersecurity measures like installing a firewall and antivirus software, but the regulatory and threat landscape banks operate in today looks nothing like it did a decade ago.
 Unfortunately, the playing field has changed drastically since then.
 Every year, cyber threats not only increase in number, but they also grow in sophistication.
 As a result, we’ve seen a number of banks and other companies in the financial sector suffer high profile data breaches.

 The Most Infamous Cyber Attacks Against Financial Services in Recent History